Xilinx/XRT/src/runtime_src/doc/toc/opencl_extension.rst

 2. Specify a Buffer location by memory bank index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This approach works for all types of memory banks as it accept index of the memory.
-The memory index can be obtained by inspecting .xclbin.info file or by xbutil query.
+The memory index can be obtained by inspecting .xclbin.info file or by xrt-smi query.

 .. code:: c++